Anarbb/anarbb-blog/README.md

 ## Release History
 * 0.0.5
-    * Added a comment section (god this is pain why ppl are just going to comment penis over and over)
+    * Added a comment section (god this is pain why, ppl are just going to comment penis over and over)

 * 0.0.4
     * Added an admin panel